huma-engineering/huma-docs/data-collection/epros-licensed-questionnaires/joint-surgery/lyshom-tegner.md

 Patients answer a series of multple-choice questions about their knee.
 Questions fall into the following categories: limp, support, locking, instability, pain, swelling, stair climbing, or squatting.
 At the end of the questionnaire, patients are assigned a scores out of 100, where 0 indicates the highest level of disability and 100 the lowest.

-To start, patients can select the Lysholm & Tegner module and click "Add" to start.
+To start, patients can select the Lysholm & Tegner module and click "Add".
 From within the module, patients can view their progress in a graph and also access all their previous results.
 Daily, weekly, or monthly reminders can be set to help stay on track.

 ![Lysholm & Tegner in Huma App](./assets/lyshom-tegner.png)